radian-software/etunes/README.md

-**eTunes**: the declarative, version-controlled music library manager.
+**eTunes**: the declarative, version-controlled music library manager for Emacs.

 ## Summary